1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 You want a safe place to sleep.

-When your Mind is clear, you stop falling into scams and traps and start building a life based on what matters.
+When your Mind is clear, you stop falling into scams and traps and start building a life based on what matters— Money to support my Wife, Kids, and Businesses to sustain a Kingdom— a family.

 3. It Keeps You From Being Fooled

 Let’s get one thing straight!
 There's a lot of Misinformation out there— from the internet, news, politicians, pastors, priests, ministers, and friends.
 The world is full of liars.
-Not always evil people, just desperate individuals and institutions that need to pay their bills with someone else's sweat of your brow.
+Not always evil people, just desperate individuals and institutions that need to pay their bills with someone else's sweat.

 Welcome to Humanity!

 If you want to blame someone for your poverty and misery, blame your Naivety, not Yahweh your Elohim.
 Do your research.
 Don’t believe everything your pastor, doctor, political candidate, and businessman says.
 Look at the scriptures and historically reliable evidence.
-Why do you have to trust a grandma who looked like a wolf and had three-inch teeth, Red Riding Hood?
+Red Riding Hood!
+Why do you have to trust a "Great Grandma" who looked like a wolf and had three-inch teeth?

 The world won’t hand you the Truth.